mysteryx93/OntraportApi.NET/README.md

 All data formatting and parsing, such as Unix Epoch date time format to DateTimeOffset, is done automatically.

-[Ontraport supports many other objects](https://api.ontraport.com/doc/#accessible-objects) which can be used via IOntraportObjects.
+[Ontraport supports many other (undocumented) objects](https://api.ontraport.com/doc/#accessible-objects) which can be used via IOntraportObjects.

 ## How to Configure in ASP.NET Core